 Hi, I'm Austin Riba.

 My fascination with computers picked up steam when I installed Red Hat Linux 8 on my computer in middle school.
-Soon I will never forget.
+Soon I will spare you the option to install Apache and opening up port 80.
 I was excited by the possibility of being able to build something and share it with the world.
 I still get excited about that to this day.

 Projects Experience Github Contact